Team-Heroket/IFImon-server/README.md

 - [PokéAPI ](https://pokeapi.co/) to retrieve the Pokémon information.

-- We use [pokemonshowdown](https://play.pokemonshowdown.com/audio/cries) for our sfx.
+- We use [pokemonshowdown](https://play.pokemonshowdown.com/audio/cries) for our SFX.

 - Gradle for dependency management.